-The main cause of sprawl is prices, which have a profound impact on the decisions of companies and individuals, including decisions about where to build new developments and establish businesses and where to buy houses.
-Currently, price structures encourage sprawl and pull new development toward city fringes.
+The main cause of sprawl is prices, which have a profound impact on the decisions of companies and individuals, including decisions about where to build new developments and established businesses and where to buy houses.
+Currently, price structures encourage sprawl and as long as prices pull new development toward city fringes.